 Notes on the data: Birthplace & Non-English speaking residents

-People born in predominantly non-English speaking countries resident in Australia for five years or less, 2011
+People born in predominantly non-English speaking countries resident in Australia for less than five years, 2016

 Policy context: People born in predominantly non-English speaking countries and who have been in Australia for less than five years can face a number of difficulties.
 For many who arrive without proficiency in English, the combination of economic struggle with adjustment to a new language and a new cultural milieu can be expected to give rise to considerable stresses.
 Although a relatively small group, they also pose special challenges for deliverers of health, welfare and other community services .
 This community is also not a homogeneous group, even though there are common experiences including those relating to migration and dislocation.
 There is great diversity in language, culture, religion, socioeconomic status, education and age structure .